 Even though he had lost his throat to cancer, Spender still puffed away on a cigarette through the hole in his neck as missiles from a helicopter gun ship rained down on his rocky retreat.

-Actor David Duchovny said that Cancer Man/The Cigarette Smoking was “like Nietszche’s Socrates – he’s the rational man, saving the masses from their own imagination.”
+Actor David Ducovny said that Cancer Man/The Cigarette Smoking was “like Nietzsche’s Socrates – he’s the rational man, saving the masses from their own imagination.”

 A survey in TV Guide (8/17/1996) found 27.5 % of readers rated “The Cigarette-Smoking Man” (played by William B. Davis) as the nastiest villain on TV.